roman009/go-rust/README.md

 ## todo

-1. publish metrics of servive kill calls (prometheus?)
+1. publish metrics of servive kill calls (prometheus?/kafka?)

 2. create a reactive be4fe(?) that handles websocket connections to push messages to a UI (react?) that shows when a service is killed